shakedarazi/ContextGuard/README.md

 ### "What You Learned" Insights

-For CRITICAL findings, the report includes contextual insights explaining why the finding is critical — not just what the misconfiguration is, but what the graph reveals:

-> **What you learned**
->
+For critical exposures, reports include contextual insight:

-> - This finding is critical because it sits on a 3-hop path from the internet to a crown jewel.
+This database is not just public — it sits 3 hops from the internet via alb-web.
-> - Applying controls at alb-web would break this attack path.
+Applying a control at alb-web breaks this attack path entirely.

+This transforms findings from static violations into explainable risk narratives.

 ### Evidence-Based Reachability